What to Expect at a Computer-Based Exam on Test Day

 After the Exam:

 If you pass your examination, you cannot retake the examination you passed except as necessary for recertification.
-If you do not pass your examination and wish to comment on your experience, please see the Feedback and Appeals Process.
+If you do not pass your examination and wish to comment on your experience, please visit our Candidate Services page.